Edit your staff profile

 Her role involves working closely across all faculties and disciplines with multiple internal stakeholders in order to holistically develop our doctoral educational provision.

-Neelam’s current focus is on review and enhancement of pastoral interventions for the PGR community at Southampton, in collaboration with Wellbeing and Research culture specialists.
+Neelam’s current focus is on review and enhancement of pastoral care and personal development interventions for the Postgraduate Research community at Southampton, in collaboration with Wellbeing, EDI and Research culture specialists.
 Her project work is designed to be internationally aware, interdisciplinary, innovative, sustainable, inclusive and considerate of sector-wide best practice.

-Neelam’s teaching philosophy is focused on cultural intelligence and inclusive curriculum approaches.
-Her most recent research and HE projects have focused on anti-racism and belonging.
-She was the project lead for the OFS funded Decolonising Training Project, as part of the Surrey Black Scholars programme.
-She is the co-author and editor for the forthcoming Inclusive Training Playbook for researcher developers.
+Neelam’s teaching philosophy is focused on holistic address, cultural intelligence and inclusive curriculum approaches.
+Her most recent collaborative projects have included working with LGBTQI+ charities and student networks to develop targeted wellbeing resources.
+She has co-developed research-informed learning resources to support PGRs with sleep regulation and racial trauma.
+She has partnered with central EDI teams to shape ethical Reverse Mentoring schemes to develop the intersectional thinking of senior leaders.
+Working closely with PGR partners and careers consultants, she has aimed to sensetively address anti-Blackness and broken pipelines in academia through wellbeing-informed careers coaching.
+Neelam was the project lead for the OFS funded Decolonising Training Project, helping to shape the benchmark Surrey Black Scholars programme.
+She is the co-author and editor for the forthcoming Inclusive Training Playbook for researcher developers (Routledge).

-Neelam is also a film scholar with research expertise in international postmodern cultural politics, film policy, decolonisation and cross-cultural translation between South Asia and the West.
-She has published several articles on this topic and is the author of Bollywood and Postmodernism (2015) which is used internationally in Film Studies programmes.
+Neelam is also an active internationally published film scholar with research expertise in international postmodern cultural politics, film policy, decolonisation and cross-cultural translation between South Asia and the West.
+She has published several articles on this topic and is the author of Bollywood and Postmodernism (2015) which is used internationally in Film Studies programme modules on Indian Cinema.

 You can update this in Pure (opens in a new tab).
 Select ‘Edit profile’.
 Under the heading and then ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘About’.